SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection

 \section{Related works}

-\textbf{Semi-Supervised Object Detection.}
+\subsection{Semi-Supervised Object Detection}

 In recent years, semi-supervised learning (SSL)\cite{sohn2020fixmatch,berthelot2019mixmatch} has demonstrated remarkable performance in image classification.
 These methods exploit unlabeled data through various techniques such as pseudo-labeling\cite{lee2013pseudo,grandvalet2004semi,xie2020self,li2023dds3d}, consistency regularization~\cite{tarvainen2017mean,xie2020unsupervised,berthelot2019mixmatch}, data augmentation~\cite{sajjadi2016regularization,chen2020simple}, and adversarial training~\cite{miyato2018virtual}.
 Unlike semi-supervised image classification, semi-supervised object detection (SSOD) necessitates instance-level predictions and the additional task of bounding box regression, thereby increasing its complexity.
-In~\cite{radosavovic2018data, zoph2020rethinking, sohn2020simple, jeong2019consistency}, pseudo-labels are generated by combining predictions from various augmentation.
+In~\cite{radosavovic2018data, zoph2020rethinking, sohn2020simple, jeong2019consistency}, pseudo-labels are generated from various augmentations.